ankuagar/nlp-hw/README.md

 They are instantiated in params.py and included in the feature set.

 ## Compare Models
 After training, we compare the performance of models with and without the new feature using the evaluation metrics provided by eval.py.
-For more details on evaluation, see the Evals Folder.
+For more details on evaluation, see the feateng/evals Folder.